 The symposium kicks off at 8 a.m. and concludes at 10 p.m.
-August 4, but attendees are encouraged to attend a pre-conference workshop on Metabolomics and Protein Dynamics August 3 from 4:00 – 7:00 p.m.
+August 4, but attendees are encouraged to attend a pre-conference workshop on Metabolomics and Protein Dynamics on August 3 from 4:00-7:00 p.m.
 There is no additional cost for this workshop.

 “The speakers are not only excited to be here to give talks, but also to present technical workshops and to participate in career sessions that really offer a stellar training opportunity for our students,” adds Barbar.

 Registration fees are $30 for students/postdocs and $50 for staff scientists/research PIs.
 Fees include all coffee breaks, lunch and the concluding dinner at Tyee Wine Cellars.

 The keynote speaker is David Wemmer, the Joel Hildebrand Distinguished Professor at the University of California, Berkeley as well as chair of the Department of Chemistry, who will discuss Disordered proteins, aggregation and disease.
 Dr. Wemmer is considered one of the fathers of NMR in biology.

 - Valerié Copié, Montana State University, NMR Metabolomics Approaches – Probing the metabolic reprogramming of immune cells upon pathogen exposure using NMR metabolomics approaches

 - Rachel Klevit, University of Washington, BRCA1 (a breast cancer gene) and Cancer